Entrepreneurs Can’t Get Out Of Their Own Way

 As in a recent project I was involved with, the Creator type (or business owner) often sees a Supporter’s tenacity for establishing powerful human connections as threatening to the Creator’s hold over the business and business direction.

-This really falls into the realm of ‘You don’t know what you don’t know’ and this can sometimes be the curtain-call for the business.
+This really falls into the realm of ‘You don’t know what you don’t know and this can sometimes be the curtain-call for the business.
 The owner simply can’t get out of their own way so the business can flourish and propel to greater heights, using the help of the very people positioned to do the task.

 I was with WebCentral for 9 years.
 It was a startup ISP operating out of a garage.
-The 3 owners had distinctly different and complimentary profiles and let each other get on with their passion and use their skill-sets.
+The 3 owners had distinctly different and complementary profiles and let each other get on with their passion and use their skill-sets.
 They sold out as a multi-million dollar business and WebCentral continues to be Australia’s largest web-hosting business.

 Other start-ups I’ve been involved with saw the business owners retain final decisions and control of everything until it was far too late for anyone to help them.
-Their shortsightedness on teamwork, vision, relationships and communication saw their potential crumble into nothingness.
+Their shortsightedness on teamwork, vision, relationships, and communication saw their potential crumble into nothingness.

 Your Turn Now